feast-dev/feast-workshop/module_1/README.md

-# Module 1: Streaming ingestion & online feature retrieval with Kafka, Spark, Redis
+<h1>Module 1: Streaming ingestion & online feature retrieval with Kafka, Spark, Redis</h1>

 In this module, we focus on building features for online serving, and keeping them fresh with a combination of batch feature materialization and stream feature ingestion.
 We'll be roughly working towards the following: